DIY Winter House for Stray Cats

 Additionally, the area of the door was taped, securing the box to the bin and closing up that "dead space" between the two.
 This should also prevent any moisture from causing the paper to mildew or otherwise harm the insulation.
 The doorway was further taped to make the cats' entry into the house as smooth as possible.

-Placing Your House Outside
+Step 7: Place Your House Outside

 Once you have completed your house, where should you put it?
 Ideally, it would be an area where your neighborhood cats tend to congregate.
 Too, it should have some protection from the elements.
 (We placed ours under our carport.)

 Finally, one additional thing to consider is raising the house up on blocks or some other secure support so that there is "dead space" underneath the house.
 This will prevent the house from becoming too cold in the winter when the ground is freezing.
 It can also discourage other critters from entering the house.

 Optional: Add Blankets or Other Bedding

 If you have an old blanket or towel, you might want to add that bedding to the house for comfort.
 This can make those poor kitties who stay outside a little more comfortable during the winter months.